rotki/rotki/docs/contribute.rst

 Adding Token Airdrops with a CSV
 --------------------------------

-- Add the CSV in the ``airdrops/`` directory, with its path provided in its index entry.
 - The CSV's header should have first column as ``address`` and second column as ``amount``.
 - The amounts should be normalised according to their decimals.
+- Create a Parquet file from the CSV using ``python scripts/csv_to_parquet.py <path_to_csv>`` and remove the CSV.
+- Move the Parquet file in the ``airdrops/`` directory, with its path provided in its index entry.

 Adding Token Airdrops with an API
 ---------------------------------